 Premiering in September 2009 at the Philharmonic Hall in Cologne, celebrated composers Yoko Shimomura, Hiroki Kikuta, Yasunori Mitsuda and Nobuo Uematsu were guests of honour at the WDR Radio Orchestra Cologne performance.
 In another video game first, the concert was broadcast live, worldwide as an Internet video stream.
-The concert has since been performed a further three times in Europe in Germany and also in Sweden in 2012 by the Royal Stockholm Philharmonic Orchestra and the London Symphony Orchestra.
+Additionally, the concert has since been performed by the Royal Stockholm Philharmonic Orchestra and the London Symphony Orchestra.

-In Japan, the home of game concerts, Symphonic Fantasies was performed in January 2012 as the first European production of its kind.
-Under the direction of Eckehard Stier, the Tokyo Philharmonic Orchestra performed two nights at the Tokyo Bunka Kaikan concert hall.
+In Japan, the home of game concerts, Symphonic Fantasies was presented in January 2012 as the first European production of its kind, performed by the Toyko Philharmonic Orchestra.

 Fantasy I: KINGDOM HEARTS

 (Dearly Beloved | The Other Promise | A Fight to the Death |

 Fantasy II: SECRET OF MANA